Nurses Appreciation Week (May 6 – 12)!

-According to long-time nurse and MEDHOST Senior Vice President of Customer Services Kim MacTavish, today’s nurses are critical to helping push forward the transition to value-based care at every stage of the care continuum.
+According to Registered Nurse and MEDHOST Senior Vice President of Customer Services Kim MacTavish, today’s nurses are critical to helping push forward the transition to value-based care at every stage of the care continuum.

 Kim took some time out of her busy schedule to share with us her experience as a nurse, what it means to her, and what she believes are important issues facing nursing today.

 MH: Tell us about your background and how you became a nurse?

 KM: I have worked in the hospital as a Registered Nurse in various capacities, with a focus on the emergency department.
 After years in the hospital setting, I moved to the private business sector where I’ve held roles in healthcare IT (HIT), sales, operations and leadership.
 Growing up, I was led to have a servant’s heart and the nursing profession exemplifies this through serving others in need.
 I believe there is no more noble calling.
 Rooted in the morals and values I grew up with, becoming a nurse aligned with who I am.